Curated Collections from the Mark Morris Dance Group Archive

 To date, Morris has choreographed 185 works, some of which have only been performed a handful of times, or for which we only have one or two performances on video.
 Through this series, we’re putting the spotlight on dances that aren’t as well known and are shown far less than some of the Dance Group’s most iconic dances.

 Every month during our 40th Anniversary Digital Season for a limited time, we’re streaming a different collection of full-length works from our archives on demand.
-Our next Video Vault collection of the 40th Anniversary Season features two dances selected by former MMDG dancers Tina Fehlandt and Guillermo Resto.
-The collection, Dancers’ Picks: Tina Fehlandt and Guillermo Resto, will be available on demand through January 31.
+Our next Video Vault collection of the 40th Anniversary Season features four dances set to the music of composer, Johann Sebastian Bach.
+This collection, Dancing to Bach, will be available on demand through May 13.

 Note: Because the recordings are fairly old, the definition isn’t what we’ve come to expect from video performances.
 We hope the vintage appeal more than makes up for the sometimes poor video quality.